The Night of January 16th (film)

-The Night of January 16th is a 1941 American film directed by William Clemens, based on a 1934 play of the same name by Ayn Rand.
+The Night of January 16th is a 1941 American crime drama film directed by William Clemens, based on a 1934 play of the same name by Ayn Rand.
 The story follows Steve Van Ruyle (Robert Preston) and Kit Lane (Ellen Drew) as they investigate the apparent murder of Lane's boss, in an attempt to clear her as a suspect.

 Metro-Goldwyn-Mayer optioned the film rights to the play in 1934 and hired Rand to work on the screenplay, but they did not move forward and the option lapsed.
 The rights were later resold, first to RKO Pictures, then to Paramount Pictures.
 Paramount brought in a new team of writers, and Rand played no role in the final production.

 Plot

 Steve Van Ruyle (Robert Preston) is a sailor who inherits a position on the board of a company headed by Bjorn Faulkner (Nils Asther).
 The board discovers $20 million has disappeared from the company's funds, and demands answers from Faulkner.
 That night Faulkner meets with a man called Anton Haraba, and is apparently thrown from his penthouse balcony to his death.
 Faulkner's secretary, Kit Lane (Ellen Drew), enters the penthouse moments later, leading police to arrest her for Faulkner's murder.
 Van Ruyle decides to investigate the crime.
 Suspecting that Lane and Faulkner were embezzling the money together, he pays her bail so he can question her about the situation.
 They find Faulkner's diary, and the entries lead Van Ruyle to believe Lane is innocent.
 The district attorney (Paul Stanton) disagrees, and Lane goes to trial.

 Van Ruyle attempts to prove Lane's innocence with fake evidence, but his ruse is discovered.
 The two flee with evidence from Faulkner's apartment, which they use to track down the mysterious Haraba.
 They trace him to a hotel in Havana, Cuba, where they discover that "Haraba" is a pseudonym being used by Faulkner, who has faked his own death.
 When Faulkner takes Lane captive, Van Ruyle rushes with police to Faulkner's room to rescue her.
 Faulkner is arrested, and Van Ruyle and Lane decide to get married.